mkstp/tukey/index.md

 "The old friends from France held hands"

 ### Tradeoffs

-There are no punctuation keys in the base layer.
-Sometimes, punctuation '.', ',', '-' and ''' are used more frequently in english than letters 'v' and 'k'.
-And so in order to address SFB's, I've sacrificed easy access to those keys.
-I tried to address this by placing those keys in more accessible places on the symbols layer, but that will never be as fast compared to the single keypress required on most other keyboard layout designs.
-The only other solution I can think of is to add more physical keys to the keyboard in 2U positions away from the home row, which increases finger travel distance for those keys but removes the layering complexity.

 A problem with this layout is labels for keys.
 In the economics of keyboard manufacturing, there is no keycap set which includes duplicate letters like 'O', 'L', and 'R'.
 Extra keys need to be purchased separately which is impractical.
 And so, any keyboard which implements a Tukey layout might not have labels which accurately reflect their assigned key.
 This is a problem for learning this layout, which is already dramatically different from QWERTY.
 However, once this layout is memorized, I would argue there's no more need for labels since you're not supposed to be looking at your fingers when you type anyway.